e-tidemo/crip-talk/README.md

 # User Experience (UX)
 An overall goal of this website is to make sure it is as accessible as possible as it is made for people with disabilities.

+# Features

+## Future Features
+Due to limitations in time, I have not managed to add all features and functions that I would have liked.
+The following are some features that should or could improve this app in the future:

+- In the future, the forum site should have a function to check if a user is trying to sign up with an email adress that is already registered on the forum.

 # Design